netham45/screamrouter/Readme/raspberry-pi-zero-screamsender.md

-# Setting up ScreamSender on Raspberry Pi
+# Setting up ScreamSender on Raspberry Pi Zero

-This guide provides instructions for setting up ScreamSender on a Raspberry Pi to forward USB audio to ScreamRouter.
+This guide provides instructions for setting up ScreamSender on a Raspberry Pi Zero to forward USB audio to ScreamRouter.
+This setup allows you to use a Raspberry Pi Zero as a USB audio device that can send audio to ScreamRouter over the network.

 ## Prerequisites

 - Raspberry Pi Zero 2 W or Raspberry Pi Zero W
 - Raspberry Pi OS Lite (32-bit) installed and configured
+- Access to the Raspberry Pi via SSH or terminal

 ## Setup Instructions